arcana-markets/arcana-trading-bot/README.md

 ## Features

-- **Automated Trading:** Engage in trading across a variety of market pairs automatically with our robust trading bots.
+- **Automated Trading:** Trade across a variety of market pairs automatically with our robust trading bots.
 - **Secure:** Navigate through the platform effortlessly and track DEX data.
 - **Interactive UI:** Navigate through the platform effortlessly and track DEX data.
 - **Add Multiple Bots:** Add multiple bots, each tailored to different market conditions.